Supply Chain (Environment)

 Evaluating new suppliers

 We conduct a questionnaire on the environment and supplier evaluations through the Procurement Department for new suppliers.
-In 2018, we did not evaluate any new suppliers.
+In 2019, we evaluated two new suppliers.

 Evaluating existing suppliers